Kentucky:

 FOR FURTHER INFORMATION CONTACT:

-Division of Employment Standards, Apprenticeship and Training
+Division of Wages and Hours

-“No individual in the United States shall, on the grounds of race,
+“No individual in the United States shall, on the grounds of race, color,

-affiliation or belief, be excluded from participation in, or denied
+belief, be excluded from participation in, or denied the benefits of, or

-the benefits of, or be subjected to discrimination under any
+be subjected to discrimination under any program or activity under

 POST THIS ORDER WHERE ALL EMPLOYEES MAY READ